-5.3.2.
-SCDG Extractor
+5.3.2 SCDG Extractor

-The SCDG Extractor here takes the trimmed system call traces as the input and aims to generate SCDGs for applications.
+The SCDG Extractor here takes the trimmed system call traces as the input and aim to generate SCDGs for applications.
 It primarily explores the dependencies between system calls.
-This component has two functions: API and the Permission Retriever.
+API and Permission Retriever.
+This component has two functions.
 The permission retriever extracts permission list in the corresponding applications.
 It retrieves the permissions from AndroidManifest.xml.
-The output is a list of vectors <pid, packname, pms1, pms2, ..., pmsn>, where pid is the process id of the application, pack name is the name of the application, and pmsn is the permission.
+The output is a list of vectors $\langle pid, packname, pms_1, pms_2, ..., pms_n \rangle$, where pid is the process id of the application, packname is the name of the application, and pms_n is the permission.
 The API retriever can obtain every Android APIs that are called by an application.
-We only extract the official Android APIs in this part.
 This component runs co-currently with dynamic tracer and SCDG extractor.

-5.3.3.
-IPC Analyzer
+5.3.3 IPC Analyzer

 Permission enforcing usually requires the involvement of IPC.
 Of all the IPC mechanisms, binder acts as the core feature and component.
 Intents are conveyed via binder.
-In addition, interactions with the operating system also go through the binder [17].
+In addition, interactions with the operating system also go through binder [17].
 The interactions with the system are primarily through the system call ioctl().
 The IPC analyzer takes SCDGs as the input and extracts those with IPCs.
 Finally, based on the arguments, a mapping of caller/callee is presented.
-A caller is a component in an application that requests the permission.
+A caller is a component in an application that request the permission.
 A callee is a component in another application that has the permission or is the resource that requested.

-5.3.4.
-Mapping System
+5.3.4 Mapping System

-We use Android's logcat as a baseline for mapping system level behavior with Android APIs [37].
+We use Android's logical as a baseline for mapping system level behavior with Android APIs [37].
 All the three use the same time clock and have an accurate timestamp associated with each log, system call entry and API calling.

 5.4.
-Implementation
+IMPLEMENTATION

 The trace generator is implemented based on strace [36, 40].
 It can track the system calls and filter off the unnecessary system calls.
 We implemented the SCDG extractor under Valgrind.
 The SCDG extractor can construct SCDGs.
 We use PScout as the API and permission retriever [15].
-For Java bytecode symbolic execution, Java PathFinder (JPF) is used to generate test suites and obtain high coverage for flexible coverage metrics [44,45].
-JPF is an open-source system that executes normal java bytecode programs and generates test cases by means of symbolic execution.
-One limitation of JPF is that JPF cannot analyze Java native methods.
-We will discuss more on this issue in Section 7.